Zoo studies

 Further notes on this are featured in Matter Mattering Matters: A Scienticity Reader as part of my long form essay Units of Measurement under the sub-title Taxonomy & naming: on looking, erasure and illegibility.

-During the Rijksakademie Open Studios 2025 (May 22-25) I will present some of the drawings below in book form as well as some aquatint etchings, lithography prints and transfers on limestone.
-This will be in conversation with drawings developed at the Amsterdam Zoo (ARTIS) against various still-life and anatomy studies as well as numerous drawings and prints by former students of the academy pulled from the state owned collection housed inside the Rijksakademie.
+During the Rijksakademie Open Studios 2025 (May 22-25) I gave a talk and presented some drawings in book form as well as aquatint etchings, lithography prints and transfers on limestone.
+This was in conversation with numerous drawings and prints, as well as still-life and anatomy studies produced by former students of the academy, pulled from the state owned collection housed inside the Rijksakademie.
 The collection reflects on three centuries of educational practice at the Rijksakademie and the development of art and artistry in Amsterdam, the Netherlands and beyond; covering work from the 18th century to the present day.

 All images courtesy of the artist